PalisadoesFoundation/talawa/CONTRIBUTING.md

 ### Community

 The Palisadoes Foundation has a Slack channel where members can assist with support and clarification.
-Click [here](https://join.slack.com/t/thepalisadoes-dyb6419/shared_invite/zt-nk79xxlg-OxTdlrD7RLaswu8EO_Q5rg) to join our slack channel.
+Visit [slack.palisadoes.org](http://slack.palisadoes.org) to join our slack channel.